Who is the Viking Traveler? And Why Are they so Successful?

 Notre Dame Burns Notre Dame was burning and the world stopped to watch and pray that the smoke would stop and that we would not lose a site that meant something personal to so many worldwide.
 More than a building, Notre Dame was our collective history.
 From medieval times to personal visits that were shared […]

-When Did Travel Get So Complicated?
+When Did Leisure Travel Get So Serious?

 Exploring Paris: Beyond the Top Ten Sites